yosi-dediashvili/SubiT/design/providers.md

 return until the request was actually sent to the server, and the response got back.

-The manager's function will much like the PerformRequest that is used in the current version of SubiT.
+The manager's will expose the perform_request method that will use python's urrlib2 module internally, and will return the content return from the request un-encoded.
+This means that the method will serve both for returning html pages and also for file content (when downloading subtitles for instance).

 In order to allow only a single session against some server, the manager will use a mutex that will get locked when `perform_request()` is called.
 Each